A Space to Just Be.

 A practice rooted in the Japanese Way of Tea.
 Whether you are here for a gathering or to deepen your practice, this is a place to listen to the tea and find your own quiet rhythm.

 I believe the best way to understand tea is to sit with it.
-As a Junshihan (準師範, associate professor) and a practitioner of the Oubakubaisa-ryu Senchadō, I hold space for "Unspoken Discovery."

-It is a quiet process of noticing... the heat of the cup, the sound of the pour, and the steady rhythm of the seasons.
+As a Junshihan (associate professor) and practitioner of Oubaku Baisa-ryu Senchadō, I hold space for "Unspoken Discovery."
+It is a quiet process of noticing: the heat of the cup, the sound of the pour, and the steady movement of the seasons.
 There is no rush here.
 There is only the tea and the moment.

 Warmly,

-雪眞 Sesshin
+- 雪眞 Sesshin